slaw469/Commitly/extension/README.md

 ## 🎯 Usage

+### ⚠️ **IMPORTANT: Dashboard Access**
+**You MUST open the dashboard through the extension for synchronization to work properly.**

+1. Click the AI Time Doubler extension icon in your toolbar
+2. Click "Open Dashboard" to launch the web app
+3. This ensures the extension content script loads correctly for real-time sync

 ### Starting a Session
 1. Click the AI Time Doubler extension icon in your toolbar
 2. Click "Start New Session"
 3. Optionally enter a session title
 4. The extension will begin tracking your tab activity
+5. **Open the dashboard via the extension** to see real-time sync

 ### Managing Sessions
 - **Pause**: Temporarily stop tracking (useful for breaks)